 In a £2.3m project now completed at Walmer Castle, we've taken action to revive and reunite gardens begun by William Pitt the Younger, assisted by his niece, Lady Hester Stanhope.

 The wild flower meadow known as the Paddock and the planted former chalk quarry called the Glen were once part of a delightful 19th-century garden landscape that nature, over time, partially reclaimed such that both were inaccessible.

-Read on to find out what we've done to recover these lost features, re-unite them into the pleasure grounds, and re-present them for future generations to enjoy.
+Read on to find out what we've done to recover these lost features, re-unite them into the pleasure grounds, and re-present them for visitors to now enjoy.

 Background to the Project

 Begun in 1802 by William Pitt , the landscaping we’ve restored was first completed by Lord Liverpool after 1806, then enjoyed and adapted by successive Lords Warden.
 Notably, the Broadwalk was introduced by the 2nd Earl Granville in the late 1860s, and its ‘keyhole’ view was then created by the 7th Earl Beauchamp during his tenure as Lord Warden (1913-34).

-The Glen had been overgrown and difficult to access for around a hundred years, and was at a critical point in its decline.
-In the woodland perimeter walk, holly and yew trees dominated, blocking light and suppressing the ground flora below.
+The Glen became overgrown, and was difficult to access for around a hundred years.
+Prior to our intervention it had reached a critical point in its decline.
+In the woodland walk, holly and yew trees blocked light and suppressed the ground flora below.
 No space was available to re-establish upper canopy trees lost in the gales of 1987 and 1990.
-In the Paddock meadow, open areas became filled in by the encroachment of self-set trees, pushing out the grassland flora and fauna.
-A lack of wayfinding clues, poor path surfaces, and restricted access made it increasingly difficult for visitors to enjoy this distinct area of the site.
+In the Paddock meadow, open areas became filled in by self-set trees, pushing out grassland flora and fauna.
+A lack of wayfinding clues, poor path surfaces, and restricted access made it difficult for visitors to enjoy this area of the site.